 Futsushu sakes are those that don't quite cut it as a junmai.
 They're brewed with rice that's only polished somewhere between 70 and 90 percent.

-The rice used in the production of futsushu is often closer to table rice varieties than the special sake rice in more premium offerings.
-The result is a sake that’s not quite as smooth a drink—or as pleasant an experience when you decide to drag yourself out of bed the next day!
+The rice used in the production of futsushu is often closer to table rice varieties than the special sake rice in premium grade sake.
+The result is a sake variety that's not quite as smooth a drink—or as pleasant an experience when you decide to drag yourself out of bed the next day!

 How to Drink Sake

 Now that you've taken time to learn about the nuances of sake, it's time for the best part of the journey: learning how to drink sake and enjoying it!

 You may know that unlike many other popular beverages sake is served both warm or cold.
 Which temperature is best depends on the sake you're planning to taste.

-As a general rule, you’ll want to drink higher-end daiginjo and ginjo sakes chilled rather than heated.
-Drinking them cold brings out the subtlities in their flavor profile.
+As a general rule, you'll want to drink higher-end daiginjo and ginjo sakes chilled rather than heated.
+Drinking them cold brings out the subtleties in their flavor profile.

 On the other hand, you might prefer regular junmai and honjozo sakes warm.
-Since these types are less forwardly complex, the warming process helps to uncover their more subtle flavors.
+Since types are less forwardly complex, warming helps uncover their subtler flavors.